Couple with dog enjoying their pensions

 Death in service

-A pension will also be payable to your spouse, civil partner or nominated cohabiting partner and any eligible dependent children.
-The pension payable to a spouse, civil partner or nominated cohabiting partner will be at the rate of 1/160 of your final pensionable salary for each year of your pensionable service, although a pension for a nominated cohabiting partner is only in respect of service from 6 April 1988.
-You must be a contributing member on or after 1 April 2008 in order to nominate a cohabiting partner.
+A pension will also be payable to your spouse, civil partner or cohabiting partner and any eligible dependent children.
+The pension payable to a spouse, civil partner or cohabiting partner will be 1/160 of your final pensionable salary for each year of pensionable service.
+This means 50 per cent of any pension built up before April 2008, 37.5 per cent of pension built up between April 2008 and April 2014 and 30.625 per cent of pension built up in the career average scheme.

-Pensions for children will be payable to children in full-time education up to the age of 23, with the amount depending on the number of children and whether or not a spouse, civil partner or nominated cohabiting partner’s pension is also payable.
+Pensions for children will be payable to children in full-time education up to the age of 23, with the amount depending on the number of children and whether or not a spouse, civil partner or cohabiting partner’s pension is also payable.
 If you have more than one eligible child, your pension fund administrator will decide how to share the children’s pension between them.

 Death in deferment